SaberPendragonn/IT-Support-CompTIA-Labs/README.md

 **Why it happened:** In a multi-switch environment, IGMP Snooping needs a single clear destination pointer.
 Switches didn't know where the multicast router lived.

 **How I solved it:** Manually defined Multicast Router Ports (Mrouter) on all three switch bridges.
 Pinned them directly to upstream trunk interfaces leading to the Core Routers.
 Unified snooping databases across the entire switch mesh.
+Rock-solid port pruning.

 ---